Jason0214/PersonalWebsite/docs/posts/raspberry-pi-as-a-wifi-access-point.md

 Raspberry Pi 4 has it supported.

-Install the following applications before you start, you may lost internet connection during configurating your WLAN.
+Install the following applications before you start, as you may lose internet connection in configuring your WLAN.
 ``` bash
 sudo apt instal hostapd # For access point
 sudo apt instal dnsmasq # For DHCP and DNS service